shailendrakashyap/www.skyash.co/CONTRIBUTING.md

 # Welcome to www.skyash.co contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to my project!
+Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [www.skyash.co](https://www.skyash.co) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.